o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 - This should also provide detailed information on compatibility with different hardware platforms. -->

-### What are the advantages of the feature?
+## What are the advantages of the feature?
 <!-- - Explain the advantages for someone to use this feature -->
- - Leading standardization of simulation in the robotics domain,
+- Adoption of the simulation standard in the robotics domain in O3DE.
- - easier usage of O3DE in robotics and ML pipelines,
+- Improving the user experience of robotics and ML pipelines in O3DE.
- - improve the testability of the ROS 2 features,
+- Improvement of the ROS 2 features' testability.
- - adjustments to EOL of `gazebo_msgs`
+- Adjustments to the end-of-life of `gazebo_msgs`.

-### What are the disadvantages of the feature?
+## What are the disadvantages of the feature?
 <!-- - Explain any disadvantages for someone to use this feature -->
-Significant increase in code base size for ROS2 Gem.
+Significant increase in the code base size for ROS 2 Gem.

 ### How will this be implemented or integrated into the O3DE environment?
 <!-- - Explain how this will be integrated within codebase of O3DE and any special library or technical stack requirements. -->
-It was explained in great detail in the section [ROS 2 API](#ros-2-api).
+The *Simulation Interfaces* feature will build over the ROS 2 Gem.
+In particular, three separate tools for managing the *spawnables*, the simulation and the named poses will be implemented as O3DE *System Components*.
+The tools will be callable using O3DE bus system and via ROS 2 middleware.
+The latter will be decoupled from the *Simulation Interfaces* implementation to ensure the system can be used with different frameworks in the future.
+More details about the design are given in section [ROS 2 API](#ros-2-api).

 ### Are there any alternatives to this feature?
 <!-- - Provide any other designs that have been considered.
 Explain what the impact might be to not doing this.
 - If there is any prior art or approaches with other frameworks in the same domain, explain how they may have solved this problem or implemented this feature. -->
-The effort needs to be taken to adjust the existing code to the deprecation of Gazebo Classic and `gazebo_msgs`.
+The effort needs to be taken to adjust the existing code to the deprecation of Gazebo Classic and `gazebo_msgs`. *ROS 2 Simulation Interfaces* are the upcoming simulation standard that was primarily designed by O3DE *sig-simulation* developers.
+It will be integrated into all simulation engines and, therefore, it makes no sense to

 ### How will users learn this feature?